ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 In a [discussion](http://www.mta.ca/~cat-dist/catlist/1999/atcat) with [[Vaughan Pratt]] on the categories mailing list, [[Peter Freyd]] gave a very sharp description of the commonalities and differences between [[abelian categories]] and [[topos]]es (or, in the first place, between abelian categories and [[pretopos]]es), by introducing a finitely axiomatized theory of "AT categories".
 As it turns out, this theory embodies the commonalities with such precision that every AT category splits as a [[product]] of an [[abelian category]] and a [[pretopos]].

 Remarkably, the properties in common are basically exactness conditions, and the sharp dichotomy between abelian categories and pretoposes can be concentrated solely in the behavior of the initial object.
+We have taken the liberty of slightly reformulating some of Freyd's axioms.

 #Contents#
 * automatic table of contents goes here